andre-mare/andre-mare.github.io/software-engineering/java-language/_posts/2019-08-22-how-to-iterate-through-a-java-list.md

 }
 ```

 ## Summary
 Congratulations!
-You have successfully learned numerous ways you can itereate over a List in Java.
+You have successfully learned numerous ways you can iterate over a List in Java.
 Follow me on any of the different social media platforms and feel free to leave comments.